brion/terok-nor/readme.md

 Floating point types may not preserve NaN bit patterns due to JavaScript's canonicalizations, so code using NaN-boxing or other fancy techniques will have trouble.

 Eval permissions are required to create new code with the Function constructor.
 If it's required to deploy in an environment with eval disabled, something would have to be rigged up to provide the JS source separately (server-side compilation) and fill it with the appropriate closure state at runtime.

+# Debugger plans

+Need to think about general plans for supporting source-level and assembly-level debugging, which is desirable when connecting to native server-side processes as well.

+In the meantime, a narrower AST format for the parsed code would be helpful in setting up a proto-debugger that's not dependent on binaryen internal APIs.

 # Alternatives considered